-This course will be delivered in a hybrid fashion using a mixture of in-person and online (50% or more) formats via Blackboard Learning Management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on May 21st.
+This course will be delivered online (76% or more) using a mixture of synchronous and asynchronous formats via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @gmu.edu) and email password.
+The course site will be available on May 22.